MCookinho/SUPER-AUTO-JOBS/README.md

 # What is that?

 - A small project made for a college assignment.
-- Its a remake of SUPER AUTO PETS maded in C lang
+- Its a remake of SUPER AUTO PETS, maded in C lang

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣠⣤⣤⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀